reduxjs/redux/docs/faq/ImmutableData.md

 After the iterations have completed, `combineReducers` will check the state of the `hasChanged` flag.
 If it’s true, the newly-constructed state object will be returned.
 If it’s false, the _current_ state object is returned.

-This is worth emphasising: *If the reducers all return the same `state` object passed to them, then `combineReducers` will return the _current_ root state object, not the newly updated one.*
+This is worth emphasizing: *If the reducers all return the same `state` object passed to them, then `combineReducers` will return the _current_ root state object, not the newly updated one.*

 #### Further Information